marcusva/docproc/doc/processors.rst

 The following pages provide in-depth information about the different processors and their usage.

+:ref:`commandproc`
+    Executes an external command with a part of the message content and stores the output in the message.

 :ref:`contentvalidator`
     Validates the message contents against a predefined set of rules.

-:ref:`valueenricher`
-    Enables docproc to add new content to a message or to modify existing content of the message.

-:ref:`templatetransformer`
-    Provides templating support via Go's ``text/template`` package.
+:ref:`filewriter`
+    Writes a specific entry of the message content to a file on disk.

 :ref:`htmlrenderer`
     Provides templating support via Go's ``html/template`` package.
 It is similar to the :ref:`templatetransformer`, except that ``html/template`` contains some builtin safety nets for HTML content.

-:ref:`filewriter`
-    Writes a specific entry of the message content to a file on disk.

 :ref:`httpsender`
     Sends a specific entry of the message content via HTTP POST to an HTTP host.

+:ref:`templatetransformer`
+    Provides templating support via Go's ``text/template`` package.

+:ref:`valueenricher`
+    Enables docproc to add new content to a message or to modify existing content of the message.

 .. toctree::
     :maxdepth: 1
     :hidden:

+    commandproc
     contentvalidator
     valueenricher
     templatetransformer